 COOPI is looking for a Head of Mission in Syria

 - Strategy and planning: verifies and proposes to the Regional Coordinator the intervention priorities to consolidate the organization’s opportunity to be more involved in the country.
-Also, the HoM contributes to the definition of the Country Strategy in collaboration with the Regional Coordinator and proposes the country planning (projects and coordination).
+Contributes to the definition of the Country Strategy.

-- Programme extension: coordinates the elaboration, writing and documents’ preparation for presenting new projects, referring to the Regional Coordinator and the headquarters support offices.
+- Programme extension: coordinates the elaboration, writing and documents’ preparation for presenting new projects.

 - Visibility: cooperates with the Communication and Fund-Raising office for all communication, awareness and fund raising activities implemented in and for the country.

-- Coordinate and monitor the projects, guaranteeing the correct implementation in conformity with the contractual obligations and donors’ procedures, and in line with COOPI’s procedures and management standards.
+- Procedures: coordinates and monitors the projects, guaranteeing the correct implementation in conformity with the contractual obligations and donors’ procedures, and in line with COOPI’s procedures and management standards.

-- Supervise the financial management in collaboration with the Country Administrator and ensures – through the administrative function – that all financial reporting deadlines and donor/COOPI’s procedures are respected;
+- Economic and financial management: is responsible for the country’s economic result.
+Supervises the financial management in collaboration with the Country Administrator and ensure – through the administrative function – that all financial reporting deadlines and donor/COOPI’s procedures are respected.
+Participates to the projects/coordination budget preparation.
+Has the signature for all COOPI’s bank accounts in the country.

-- Country office management: responsible for all different aspects related to the country office management: economic and financial situation, local regulations, office organization charts, logistics, local and expatriate personnel management, in conformity with the organization’s guidelines.
-Also, guarantee the respect of the country’s legislation and administrative regulation.
+- Country office management: is responsible for all different aspects related to the country office management, such as economic and financial situation, local regulations, office organization charts, logistics, local and expatriate personnel management, in conformity with the organization’s guidelines.
+Guarantees the respect of the country’s legislation and administrative regulation.

-- Safety and security: responsible for the expatriate staff security, for the correct implementation and respect of the general security rules.
+- Staff security: is responsible for the expatriate staff security, for the correct implementation and respect of the general security rules.

-- Participate and support the Regional Coordinator and the Human Resources office in the selection of the expatriate staff.
+- Staff management: is responsible for the local staff management.
+Participates and supports the Regional Coordinator and the Human Resources office in the selection of the expatriate staff.
+Coordinates and monitors the country’s expatriate staff management.

-- Responsible to supervise the preparation of projects reports and all the monitoring documents requested by the central headquarters and by the donors.
+- Is responsible to supervise the preparation of projects reports and all the monitoring documents requested;

-- Ensure the transmission of all official and administrative project documents to the central headquarters.
+- Ensures the transmission of all official and administrative project documents to the central headquarters.

 - Minimum 5 years experience in the humanitarian field and in a similar position, with a track record of success and results achieved;

-- Experience of working on one or more among the main donors, with priority to ECHO, UNHCR, AICS, OCHA, USAID-FFP and WFP;
+- Experience of working on one or more among the main donors, with priority to ECHO, UNHCR, AICS, OCHA, USAID and WFP;

 - Experience of working within an insecure environment with responsibility for security planning, monitoring and management;